-- 1) Explicitly recognizes hydropower variability by instituting four-year compliance periods.
-(Section 1(7) and Section 6(1)(a) and Section 6(2)(a)) - 2) Allows existing hydroelectric generation to meet the new energy standards, as long as that generation does not create new diversions, impoundments, or expansions of existing reservoirs after the date of the act.
-(Section 4(1)(d) and Section 5(5)(a)) - 3) Allows energy from new pumped storage that might create new impoundments, diversions or reservoir expansions to meet the new standards, as long as the new pumped storage complies with all existing state or federal fish recovery plans or other laws and regulations.
-(Section 4(1)(d) and Section 5(5)(a)) - 4) Does not preclude the installation of efficiency measures or other improvements to existing hydroelectric generators or installing generation equipment in pipes, culverts, irrigation canals and other man-made waterways, as long as those improvements comply with all existing state or federal fish recovery plans or other laws and regulations.
-(Section 4(1)(e) and Section 5(5)(b)) - 5) Adds incremental federal hydro as eligible for ongoing 937 requirements.
-(Section 28(12)(g) and (h)) - 6) Eligible renewable energy credits used for purposes of RPS compliance and generated by hydropower upgrades may only be used in the year in which the credit was created and must be acquired and retired by the utility.
-(Section 29(2)(e)(ii) through (iv))
+- By January 1, 2022, and every four years thereafter, each utility must develop a fouryear clean energy implementation plan (CEIP) that includes proposed specific targets for energy efficiency, demand response, and renewable energy.
+(Sections 6(1)(a)(i)and 6(2)(a)(i)) - Hydropower - Explicitly recognizes hydropower variability by instituting four-year compliance periods.
+(Section 1(7) and Section 6(1)(a) and Section 6(2)(a)) - Allows existing hydroelectric generation to meet the new energy standards, as long as that generation does not create new diversions, impoundments, or expansions of existing reservoirs after the date of the act.
+(Section 4(1)(d) and Section 5(5)(a)) - Allows energy from new pumped storage that might create new impoundments, diversions or reservoir expansions to meet the new standards, as long as the new pumped storage complies with all existing state or federal fish recovery plans or other laws and regulations.
+(Section 4(1)(d) and Section 5(5)(a)) - Does not preclude the installation of efficiency measures or other improvements to existing hydroelectric generators or installing generation equipment in pipes, culverts, irrigation canals and other man-made waterways, as long as those improvements comply with all existing state or federal fish recovery plans or other laws and regulations.
+(Section 4(1)(e) and Section 5(5)(b)) - Adds incremental federal hydro as eligible for ongoing 937 requirements.
+(Section 28(12)(g) and (h)) - Eligible renewable energy credits used for purposes of RPS compliance and generated by hydropower upgrades may only be used in the year in which the credit was created and must be acquired and retired by the utility.
+(Section 29(2)(e)(ii) through (iv)) - Off Ramps - Cost cap: If over a four-year compliance period, the average annual incremental cost of - meeting the standards or the interim targets equals a 2% increase in the weatheradjusted sales revenue (as reported by the IOUs via the basis reports or by the COUs last year required revenue), the utility will be considered in compliance with 5116.
+(Section 6(3)(A) and 6(4)(a)) - The UTC or a public utility board may issue an order temporarily excusing a utility from the administrative penalty and compliance if complying with the law would compromise reliability standards or is prevented by events beyond the reasonable control of the utility (such as weather, natural disasters, mechanical or resource failure, contractual problems, adverse government actions, insufficient transmission or local prohibitions).
+(Section 9(3)(A) and 9(5)(a)) - A utility that is not in compliance due to the above reasons has to provide a plan on how it will achieve full compliance, consistent with the finding of the agency report submitted to the legislature in section 8, provide progress reports and may request extensions. - The UTC enforces the IOU plans; COUs can be subject to civil action by the attorney general if a COU fails to comply with the conditions of a temporary exemption.
+(Section 9(e)(i) and (i)If the legislative generation sufficiency report required in section 8 demonstrates "adverse system reliability impacts from implementation of Sections 4 and 5", the Governor, consistent with existing emergency power, may suspend or delay implementation of the act or exempt utilities from paying the administrative penalty, until the reliability problem is resolved.
+(Section9(11))